Conduct regulations applying to members, students, and employees of ICB Practices in their professional & business activities, both paid & voluntary.

 f) A member in public practice must put into place systems, controls and procedures to ensure continuing compliance with the legislation and ensure appropriate risk assessment is undertaken of new and existing clients and that customer due diligence is undertaken and recorded on an ongoing basis.

 g) Members must report their knowledge or suspicions of money laundering to the appropriate authority.
 Members must report such knowledge or suspicions to their MLRO and, when satisfied that there are reasonable grounds for suspicion, MLROs must report to NCA.

 i) Suspicious Activity Reports (“SARs”) to NCA must be made as soon as practicable either in writing and on the standard form or preferably by using SAR online.
-Guidance on completing the SARs form and using the SAR online system can be found on the NCA website (www.nationalcrimeagency.gov.uk) or in the Institute’s Compliance Manual which can be found on the Institute's website.
+Guidance on completing the SARs form and using the SAR online system can be found on the NCA website. (www.nationalcrimeagency.gov.uk) or in the Institute’s AML Guidance which can be found on the Institute's website.

 a) Promptly permit access to their premises by the representative of the Institute undertaking the monitoring visit

 b) Make available and promptly provide to the Institute's representative unrestricted access to every part of any file or record of the member or the member's practice or of any of the member's or the member's practice's clients